 The Fuels Program provides maintenance, inspections, repairs and emergency response actions for DLA capitalized petroleum facilities, other DOD activities and other federal activities on military installations worldwide, in compliance with federal, state and local code, criteria and regulations.The program includes 431 sites across the world providing preventive and corrective maintenance for DLA-Energy and the Service Components.
 The program reached full operational capability in October 2017 with the last remaining Air Force award.
 This program also maintains the Marine Loading Arms at 19 sites worldwide for all military services through DLA-Energy.
 MLAs are critical in issuing and receiving fuel and directly support the U.S. Navy Fleet and allies around the globe.

 The DLA-Energy Acquisition Plan began by using a SATOC contractor to provide recurring maintenance and minor repair support to the installations.
 As the program quickly grew, it was evident that competition needed to be introduced to provide the best value to the government.
 As such, Huntsville Center determined a Basic Ordering Agreement would better fulfill the requirements.
-In FY18 the program began transitioning from the BOAs to executing awards using the GSA MAS 561210FAC Facilities Maintenance and Management Schedule with all awards scheduled to be made under this vehicle by August 2022.
+In FY18, the program transitioned from the BOAs to GSA Multiple Award Schedule.
+In October 2024, the program started market research to begin transitioning to other contracts.
+These new contracts will bridge between the GSA MAS and a MATOC.